kalessil/phpinspectionsea/docs/architecture.md

 > Note: this inspection is part of [Php Inspections (EA Ultimate)](https://plugins.jetbrains.com/plugin/16935-php-inspections-ea-ultimate-).

-> Note: it also worth checking [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) for CI purposes
+> Note: it is also worth checking [ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) for CI purposes

 The inspection reports transitive dependencies usages in codebase when Composer is being used as the package manager.